O.T.: The Outside Toilet

 "O.T.: The Outside Toilet" is the 15th episode of the third season of the animated comedy series Bob's Burgers and the overall 37th episode, and is written by Lizzie and Wendy Molyneux and directed by Anthony Chun.
 It aired on Fox in the United States on March 3, 2013.
+This also marks the first episode that Larry Murphy was credited as Teddy in the main cast instead of a guest appearance.

 Plot

 The episode starts with a crate falling off a truck and into a cliff, where the wooden crate breaks and its contents start to glow.
 Bob has to go to court to contest a parking ticket and borrows one of Mort's client's suits that was left behind in the funeral home.
 Meanwhile, Gene, who is demoralized when already failing a health assignment, discovers a talking toilet in the woods – capable of warming the seat and telling jokes, among other things – as he is on his way home.
 Gene shows his siblings the toilet, where he finds out that its battery is almost drained and needs charging.

 The driver of the truck finds and tracks Gene back to the restaurant, where Bob and Linda are on their way to celebrate the dismissal of his ticket, mostly due to how "rich" he looks in the said suit.
 The truck driver, who introduces himself as Max Flush, announces that his toilet costs $14,000 and that he's very motivated to locate it.
 When Gene refuses to tell him the location of the toilet, he stakes outside the restaurant.
 The kids enlist the help of the Pesto children and Zeke to transfer the toilet to a safer place.
 Meanwhile, Bob and Linda go to a fancy restaurant where Bob and "his suit" are being sent free drinks by the other patrons, and get drunk to the point that they have forgotten how to order food.
 They find Gene and the battery-drained toilet on the road and they go to a coffee shop, where Max Flush finds them and is revealed to be a toilet thief, he then tries to escape but is foiled by the kids and arrested.
 The toilet is brought back to its owner in King's Head Island after a tearful goodbye with Gene while Bob is forced to return the suit after the client's living relative catches him wearing it.